fgrazi/crypthru/src/main/resources/net/cbsolution/crypthru/directives/Decrypt.md

 :  Upon successful encryption the plain text encrypted (.pgp) files will be deleted.

 force
-: `true` to force encryption even if the plain text file exists and its date follows last encrypted file update.
+: `true` to force decryption even if the plain text file exists and its date follows last encrypted file update.

 unzip